google/earthengine-catalog/docs/adding_datasets.md

 licensing terms.

 1. New dataset will not be activated at first.
-To indicate that, set `'gee:incomplete_entry': true` at the top level.
+To indicate that, set `'gee:status': 'incomplete'` at the top level.
 Don't yet add the new dataset to the `catalog.jsonnet` file.

 1. In the examples/ directory, create a JavaScript file that will be used as